DrPaulBrewer/single-market-robot-simulator/README.md

 Documentation will be written as the software stabilizes....

+Format for config.json is given in configSchema.json as a JSON Schema.

 open source LICENSE: The MIT License

 This software is provided as-is.
 Also, versions less than 1.0.0 represent software under development that is subject